 Civic Mentoring is a 24-week program which is offered for 10-weeks during the Fall season and 14-weeks in the Spring.
-Mentors work one on one with program participants either one or two days peer week to build a range of skills from executive function and social communications to leadership skills.
-Opportunities are also directed towards college and career preparation and readiness.
-Interests are the entry point… helping young people to find and follow their bliss!
-We work with various community partner organizations who share our passion for guiding our youth.
+These are community-based classes where mentors work with program participants and in mentoring teams either one or two days per week to build a range of skills from social-communication to executive function to leadership skills using a project-based learning framework which taps into the inherent abilities of our young people while increasing self-esteem.

 College students interested in becoming mentors should complete the Become a Civic Mentor Application.
-Mentors will take part in formal training and participate in our Project Stewardship program for the duration of time spent mentoring one of our young adults in order to continue relationship building, develop insight and receive guidance.
+Mentors will take part in formal training and participate in our Project Stewardship program for the duration of time spent mentoring one of our young people in order to continue relationship building, develop insight and receive guidance.